danzeeeman/devart-template/project_summary.md

 [_Make It Do A Thing: HANDS_](http://makeitdoathing.com/index.php/gifs/hands/)

 ###FULLSCREEN
-is an Android app framework for turning and Android device into a piece of Art.
+is an Android app framework for turning any Android device into a piece of Art.
 The codebase is specifically designed to takeover the functionality of the home button and disallow the user to close or exit the app.
 When paired with a Samsung Galaxy Gear (gen 1) the device becomes a wearable piece of Art.

 [_Make It Do A Thing: FULLSCREEN_](http://makeitdoathing.com/index.php/opensource/fullscreen/)